-Ambient Stream Monitoring Program - This program has a network of 97 fixed stations located on main stem and tributary streams across the state (see map below for details).
+Ambient Stream Monitoring Program - The Ambient Stream Monitoring Program has a network of 97 fixed stations located on main stem and tributary streams across the state (see map below for locations).
 The primary objectives are to provide information on the status and trends of water quality in streams within each of the state's 13 major river basins and link assessments of status and trends with natural and human factors that affect water quality.
-Fifty-eight of the 97 sites are located on main stem streams.
+Fifty-eight of the 97 sites are located on main stem streams with six of the sites located on the Missouri River.
 Ecoregion and land use considerations were used in selecting many of the stream locations.
 Samples are collected monthly and analyzed for traditional chemical and physical parameters and include select pesticides and heavy metals.
-During 2014, approximately 1,160 water samples were collected for this program.
+During 2015, approximately 1,160 water samples were collected for this program.
+The Middle Niobrara and South Platte NRDs as well as the U.S. Army Corps of Engineers assisted NDEQ in collecting water samples for the 2015 Ambient Program.
+Three monitoring stations will be added to this program in 2016.
+These stations will be located in the Missouri Tributaries basin, bringing the number of sites within that basin to four.

-Locations of NDEQ Ambient Stream Monitoring Program sites
+Locations of NDEQ Ambient Stream Monitoring Program Sites

-Public Beach Monitoring Program-Since 2004, NDEQ has collected and tested water samples at public beaches statewide, for E. coli bacteria and the microcystin toxin.
-The microcystin toxin is a hepatotoxin that can be produced by blue-green algae also known as a harmful algal bloom.
+Public Beach Monitoring Program-Since 2004, NDEQ has conducted sample collection at public beaches statewide, for E. coli bacteria and the microcystin toxin.
+The microcystin toxin is a hepatotoxin that can be produced by blue-green algae, also known as a harmful algal bloom.
 The risks to humans come from external exposure (prolonged contact with skin) and from swallowing the water.
-Symptoms from external exposure are skin rashes, lesions and blisters.
-Symptoms from ingestion can include headaches, nausea, muscular pains, central abdominal pain, diarrhea and vomiting.
-Severe cases could include seizures, liver failure and respiratory arrest.
-The severity of the illness is related to the amount of water ingested, and the concentrations of the toxins.
+Symptoms from external exposure are skin rashes, lesions, and blisters.
+Symptoms from ingestion can include headaches, nausea, muscular pains, central abdominal pain, diarrhea, and vomiting.
+Severe cases could include seizures, liver failure, and respiratory arrest.
+The severity of the illness is related to the amount of water ingested and the concentrations of the toxins.
 Incidents in 2004 with dogs dying caused by drinking water from lakes that were undergoing a harmful algal bloom led NDEQ to begin monitoring public waters for the presence and concentration of microcystin.

-In 2014, monitoring occurred weekly at 53 beaches on 50 different lakes from May through September.
+In 2015, monitoring occurred weekly at 53 beaches on 50 different lakes from May through September.
 Several monitoring partners assisted NDEQ in collecting these samples, including Natural Resources Districts, Nebraska Public Power District, Central District Health Department, and the U.S. Army Corps of Engineers.
 Over 1,200 samples were assessed for each parameter.
-Our collection protocols allow for samples to be collected, analyzed and reported to the public weekly before the weekend when lakes typically experience the most usage.
+NDEQ's collection protocols allow for samples to be collected, analyzed and reported to the public weekly before the weekend when lakes typically experience the most usage.
 Results are posted to the NDEQ website by Thursday afternoon with press releases on affected lakes being sent to area newspapers Friday morning.

-Levels of microcystin above 20 parts per billion result in public health alerts being issued and signs are then posted recommending full body contact activities in the water be avoided.
-In 2014, health alerts were issued on eight different lakes and the amount of time the lakes were on alert ranged from two to eight weeks.
-Results and health alerts are listed weekly during the recreational season on the NDEQ's web site http://deq.ne.gov.
+Levels of microcystin above 20 ppb result in public health alerts being issued and signs are then posted recommending full-body contact activities in the water be avoided.
+In 2015, health alerts were issued on five different lakes and the amount of time the lakes were on alert ranged from two to nine weeks.
+Results and health alerts are listed weekly during the recreational season on the NDEQ's web site http://deg.ne.gov.